 • University or other appropriate institution diploma of completion of medical studies, state examination and internship period;

-• Ministerial approval of certificates of medical training and status relevant to entitlement to practise;
+• Ministerial approval of certificates of medical training and status relevant to entitlement to practice;

 • Certificate of residence in the area of the relevant provincial order.

 People trained in other EU countries are entitled to register to practice medicine in Italy; the right to practice is in accordance with the relevant European Directives that have been incorporated in Italian Laws nos.
 217/78 and 409/85.
 In addition to the documents required of Italian citizens, those trained in other EU member states must provide a certificate of registration as a doctor in the country from which they came as well as a certificate of professional good standing issued in that country.
 For non-EU nationals the following documentation is required:

 • Birth certificate;

 • Certificate of nationality or equivalent document;